Essential skills for today’s leaders: learn how to embody your ethics, earn your team’s trust, and dismantle toxic work culture

 - Help your employees voice their own needs and feel heard

-- Understand the nuances of consent in contract negotiations
+- Understand the nuances of consent beyond contract negotiations

 - Gracefully acknowledge mistakes